 Jacob Bunn apparently had his idiosyncracies.
 Attorney Henry Converse, whose grandfather originally owned the property that later became the Illinois Watch Factory, once described Bunn as “an eccentric individual who wore a wig and a huge silk hat, both of which continually slid from one side of his head to the other, and often flopped over onto his eyes.”

 John W. Bunn (who never married) was president of Marine Bank from 1903 to 1920, beginning a 70-year period during which the bank was headed exclusively by Bunns.
 At his death, he also was vice president of the Illinois Watch Co. and of a Chicago-based shoe wholesaler.
 He served four terms as city treasurer and was treasurer of the University of Illinois from 1867 to 1893 (these dates have been corrected).
 Nearly every business in town closed for his funeral on June 9, 1920.

 *Jacob Bunn Jr. (1864-1926) succeeded his uncle as president of Marine Bank, was president of the Illinois Watch Co., and helped found Sangamo Electric.
-In 1925, Jacob Jr. oversaw repayment of $800,000 to 5,000 people whose families had lost money when one of Jacob Sr.’s ventures, the private J. Bunn Bank, failed in 1878.
+In 1925, Jacob Jr. and his siblings repaid $800,000 to 5,000 people whose families lost money when one of Jacob Sr.’s ventures, the private J. Bunn Bank, failed in 1878.
 The losses were repaid with interest that, over the years, amounted to 240 percent.

 “It was a singular gesture that gave the family an almost Lincolnesque reputation for honesty,” John Hoffman wrote in the Summer 2003 edition of the Journal of the Abraham Lincoln Association.
 “The Bunns were such a prominent and respected family in Springfield that the press across the country reported the story as an act of noblesse oblige.”